Joseph Bonanno: Bonanno family

 Bonanno had several legitimate businesses, including three coat manufacturing companies, laundries, cheese suppliers (through Lino Saputo between 1964 and 1979), funeral homes, and a trucking company.
 The funeral parlor Bonanno owned in Brooklyn was suspected to be used as a front for disposing of bodies, building double-decker coffins to fit more than one body so that both would be buried in one grave.
 Bonanno became a U.S. citizen in 1945.
 Later that year, he was convicted of violating wage laws and fined $450.

+In 1946 he attended the Havana Conference in Cuba.
 Bonanno allegedly attended the Grand Hotel et des Palmes Mafia meeting in Palermo in October 1957.
 A month later, in November 1957, the Apalachin Conference was called by Vito Genovese to discuss the future of Cosa Nostra, which Bonanno was reported to have attended.
 However, the meeting was aborted when police investigated the destination of the many out-of-state attendees' vehicles and arrested many of the fleeing mafiosi.
 Bonanno claimed he had skipped the meeting, but the attending capo Gaspar DiGregorio was carrying Bonanno's recently renewed driver's license.
 An official police report instead lists him as being caught fleeing on foot.
 All those apprehended were fined, up to $10,000 each, and given prison sentences ranging from three to five years.
 However, all the convictions were overturned on appeal in 1960.
 In any case, Bonanno suffered a heart attack and was removed from testifying in the trial.